Recurrently Exploring Class-wise Attention in A Hybrid Convolutional and Bidirectional LSTM Network for Multi-label Aerial Image Classification: Experiments and Discussion

 \subsubsection{DFC15 Multi-label Dataset}

 Considering that images collected from the same scene may share similar patterns, alleviating task challenges, we build a new multi-label dataset, DFC15 multi-label dataset, based on a semantic segmentation dataset, DFC15 \cite{dfc15}, which was published and first used in 2015 IEEE GRSS Data Fusion Contest.
 DFC15 dataset is acquired over Zeebrugge with an airborne sensor, which is 300m off the ground.
 In total, 7 tiles are collected in DFC dataset, and each of them is $10000 \times 10000$ pixels with a spatial resolution of 5 cm.
 Unlike UCM dataset, where images are assigned with image-level labels, all tiles in DFC15 dataset are labeled in pixel-level, and each pixel is categorized into 8 distinct object classes: impervious, water, clutter, vegetation, building, tree, boat, and car.
+Notably, vegetation refers to low vegetation, such as bushes and grasses, and has no overlap with trees.
+Impervious indicates impervious surfaces (e.g., roads) excluding building rooftops.

 Considering our task, the following processes are conducted: First, we crop large tiles into images of $600 \times 600$ pixels with a 200-pixel-stride sliding window.
 Afterwards, images containing unclassified pixels are ignored, and labels of all pixels in each image are aggregated into image-level multi-labels.
 An important characteristic of images in DFC15 multi-label dataset is lower inter-image similarity due to that they are cropped from vast regions consecutively without specific preferences, e.g., seeking images belonging to a specific scene.
 Moreover, extremely high resolution makes it more challenging as compared to UCM multi-label dataset.
 The numbers of images containing each object label are listed in Table \ref{tab:d}, and example images with their image-level object labels are shown in Fig. \ref{fig:samp2}.
-To conduct evaluation, 80\% of images are randomly selected as the training set, while the others are utilized to test our network.
+To conduct the evaluation, 80\% of images are randomly selected as the training set, while the others are utilized to test our network.